Sniper2k/WDDBackground/README.md

 Default: 0.0

 Parameters for regularization of the inversion step by truncation, see Section 3.6.2.2 in [1].
-When 'value' is chosen, diagonal Fourier coefficients corresponding to singular values below reg_threshold are set to zero When 'percent' is chosen, diagonal Fourier coefficients corresponding to singular values less then quantile(reg_threshold) are set to zero
+When 'value' is chosen, diagonal Fourier coefficients corresponding to singular values below reg_threshold are set to zero.
+When 'percent' is chosen, diagonal Fourier coefficients corresponding to singular values less then quantile(reg_threshold) are set to zero.

 - mg_type